-Her parents said, “You’re marrying a seventeen-year-old Jewish high school student?”
+Her parents said, “You’re marrying a seventeen-year-old Jewish high school student, a boy?”

-His parents said, “You’re in love with a twenty-one-year-old Catholic senior in college?”
+His parents said, “You’re in love with a twenty-one-year-old Catholic senior in college, a woman?”

-And then the fun began . . . .
+And then the fun begins . . . .

-Richard and Bette manage to keep their unlikely romance hidden through clandestine post office boxes, dates in out-of-the-way places, and a loyal roommate sworn to keep their secret.
-But that secret comes out in the worst possible way, when their engagement announcement appears in the local paper a week early . . . before Richard has worked up the nerve to tell his family!
+Richard and Bette manage to keep their unlikely romance hidden through clandestine post office boxes, dates in out-of-the-way places, a housemother who looks the other way, and a loyal roommate sworn to keep their secret.
+But that secret comes out in the worst possible way, when their engagement announcement appears in the local paper a week early . . . before Richard has worked up the nerve to tell his family.

-While the couple see their love as special and meant to be, not everyone is supportive.
-The two face outraged parents, scornful siblings, snickering friends, legal obstacles, and uncooperative clergy.
+The two confront outraged parents, scornful siblings, snickering friends, legal obstacles, and uncooperative clergy.